nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **Notice:**

-> date/time formats like 8:00 or 2023/4/1 are not accepted.
+> - Date/time formats like 8:00 or 2023/4/1 are not accepted.
 The format should be strictly	`two digits`:`two digits`	(08:00 and 2023/04/01 in this case).
 >
-> the app will omit possible negative recurring time that users might input and consider the current event non-recurring.
+> - App will omit possible negative recurring time that users might input and consider the current event non-recurring.
+>
+> - Users are able to add events that are not within the semester boundaries, however it will not be shown in the timetable user interface and will only be listed out.
+>

 Expected outcome: